Your Shiba Inu’s puppy hood is by far, the most important time of your Shiba Inu’s life.

-It during the critical puppy hood period of 8-12 weeks that your Shiba Inu will learn how to successfully, or unsuccessfully cope with all the stressors of daily life.
+It's during the first 8-12 weeks that your Shiba Inu will learn how to successfully, or unsuccessfully cope with all the stressors of daily life.

 There are distinct periods in your Shiba Inu’s puppy timeline that began from birth to approximately one year old.